 Extensible and open The Speckle Specs (pun intended) are written in an OpenApi v2 doc.
 This allows you to profit from all the tooling around this industry standard, from scaffolding a new server implementation to base client generation.

-A: Flux.io is dead; Konstru’s centralized and you have to pay.
+A: Flux is dead; Konstru is a proprietary centralized service.
 Speckle’s as open source as they get, meaning no lock-in & no data centralisation and no standards monopoly: you own everything.
 This was a core design principle from the start that informed everything from how easy it is to deploy your own server to how you can extend speckle’s schemas and create new types of clients.

-A: Speckle is a community driven effort, built around the open source philosophy by which we believe in creating greater value globally at the expense of quik term gains.
+A: Speckle is a community driven effort, built around the open source philosophy by which we believe in creating greater value globally at the expense of quick term gains.
 In short, you will.

 A: Because software is a zero-cost machine and, to begin with, Speckle was a research project in design communication, enabled by EU public funding.
 It’s not just a technical research problem, it’s also a political and social experiment to see whether an open source effort can exist in AEC.

 A: Usually yes.
 See above question how to get it done.
 Currently the API is scaffolded for: